Twilight Struggle Digital Edition (Windows PC)

 Since its release in 2005, GMT's Twilight Struggle boardgame has brought the strategic challenges of fighting the Cold War to life on the game tables of tens of thousands of strategy game players worldwide.
 Over the years, one of the most oft-repeated pieces of feedback from players of Twilight Struggle has been "When are you going to make a Twilight Struggle computer game that lets us play against an AI and against other players?"
-We've been working on the answer to that question for the past 18 months or so, and are now ready to tell you that the answer is firmly "Coming in Late 2012!"
-So, as of today, Twilight Struggle, Digital Edition, is officially available for Pre-Order.
+Well, we're far enough along in development now that Twilight Struggle, Digital Edition, is officially available for Pre-Order.

 Here's a look at the map during initial IP placement, with the map auto-zoomed in on Europe